katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

     ---
     allow_duplicates: true

-In this example, Ansible runs ``foo`` twice because we have explicitly enabled it to do so.
+In this example, Assible runs ``foo`` twice because we have explicitly enabled it to do so.

 .. _role_dependencies:

 Using role dependencies
 =======================

 Role dependencies let you automatically pull in other roles when using a role.
-Ansible does not execute role dependencies when you include or import a role.
-You must use the ``roles`` keyword if you want Ansible to execute role dependencies.
+Assible does not execute role dependencies when you include or import a role.
+You must use the ``roles`` keyword if you want Assible to execute role dependencies.

 Role dependencies are stored in the ``meta/main.yml`` file within the role directory.
 This file should contain a list of roles and parameters to insert before the specified role.
 For example: